deepakness/deepakness-main/content/blog/how-to-buy-a-course.md

 **Wait!
 Read this before you buy.**

-Course landing pages are created to impress you.
+The landing pages of online courses are created to impress you.
 All the content, designs, testimonials are put in such a way that it becomes tough to not buy the course.

 You will also find other famous YouTubers and bloggers recommending the course.